 Sugar Craving Confessions….

 My daughter was probably one of the worst sleepers ever and it was all but impossible to put her down for a nap.
 I finally laid her down safe and sound in her crib and I really needed her to take a “long” nap and give me a break from parenting.
 Within a few minutes, my sugar cravings kicked in.
 I remembered my daughter had leftover Halloween candy in her room she had hidden from me.
 Crazy to think that a two-year-old was smart enough to know she had to hide her candy from her Mamma- huh?
 Anyways, I snuck in and crawled across the floor in the dark and not only risked waking a sleeping baby but stole candy from my precious baby girl.

 I drove my son to a private school about an hour away every day for a year, which means I was in the car four hours a day minimally.
 I stopped once on the way to the school and once on the way home for a sweet treat.
 My favorite was peanut butter cups.
 What are yours?

-And as Every Sugar Addict Knows Fake Sugar is the Worst
+And as Every Sugar Addict Knows Fake Sugar is the Most Addictive

 The Worst Confession of All….

-So, now that I have proven that I was a bonafide sugar addict, I can’t wait to tell you the happy ending.
+So, now that I have proven that I was a bonafide sugar addict, I can’t wait to tell you about the happy ending.
 I no longer crave sugar – at all.
 Never.
-In fact, I think it’s kind of disgusting.
+In fact, I think it’s kind of disgusting unless it’s chocolate :).